BikramAcharjee/Postmaster/README.md

 ## Postmaster App

 ### Open Source project
-This is a simple api testing tool with crypto js
+This is a simple api testing tool with crypto js for desktop like Postman

 #### Download the files